 Those childhood lessons are deeply engrained for the couple, who live in the San Francisco Bay Area.
 "We're still careful not to spend money foolishly, but unfortunately, we also have been reluctant to talk about money, even with our children—Zach, Cameron and Grace, who are now ages 28, 26 and 19," says Susan, 60.

-That hesitancy is gradually shifting, thanks to a 45-minute family mapping exercise the couple and their children recently engaged in with their advisor at Fidelity.
+That hesitancy is gradually shifting, thanks to a 45-minute family mapping exercise the couple and their children recently engaged in with a Fidelity financial professional.

 "We assumed that since we never talk about money to them, our kids never think about it, or were unaware of the issues that Susan and I face," Rob, 59, says.
 "The mapping session was an eye opener.
 I couldn't believe how much they really think about money."

 A visual snapshot of your money and relationships

 "The family mapping process is a great way to bring the family's financial picture into focus and see the connections between the people, planning intentions, and outcomes," says Tobias Donath, vice president, Center for Family Engagement at Fidelity.